 - Peer benchmark the LGD estimates underlying your pricing models with loss rates from a global and diverse dataset

-Q: The Loan Loss Database may contain data on the same defaults collected from different member banks.
+Q: The database may contain data on the same defaults collected from different member banks.
 How does GCD account for possible repetitions?
 How does GCD recommend their member banks to treat the data to eliminate the threat of possible repetitions?

 A: Although Banks may have exposures to the same Borrower these should not be viewed as duplicates as each Bank will have different types of exposure with that Borrower and will give each Lender a different default experience.

 Q: Does GCD only collect resolved defaults or also unresolved defaults?

 A: GCD does collect both resolved and unresolved defaults.
 Banks who submitted both resolved and unresolved defaults, will receive back both resolved and unresolved defaults.
 Banks who only submit resolved loans, will only receive bank resolved loans.

 Q: How do you define a case as resolved vs unresolved?
 Could you share the definition of the same?

 In general terms, we want to classify only those cases as resolved where the bank delivering data is satisfied that the final financial outcome of the default is known and it is therefore possible to calculate the final LGD without much likelihood of it being changed by subsequent data.
 A Borrower is only to be regarded as resolved if all of the loans associated with it are resolved.